Find the info you need

 - Don’t keep the cat hidden in a quiet room after she’s had time to calm down.
-Instead, give her a chance to get used to where she’s going to be handled.
+If she seems ready to explore, open the door and let her take those first steps.

-- Handle her on a table or high surface so she won’t feel threatened from above.
+- When you do handle her, try doing so when she is on a table or high surface so she won’t feel threatened from above.

 - Don’t take cats out of the carrier headfirst.
 The cat doesn’t know what is happening and could become defensive.
 Try using a top-loading carrier or bring the cat out bottom first so she can keep her eyes on what’s familiar.

-- Try not to handle her by her scruff.
+- Try not to handle the cat by her scruff.